 Looking Glass Rock Trail

-One of the most iconic scenes on the Blue Ridge Parkway, south of Asheville NC is the view of Looking Glass Rock from Looking Glass Rock Overview at MP417.
-Many don't realize that you can hike to both the bottom of the rock, and to the top as well.
+Many don't realize that you can hike to both the bottom of the rock and to the top as well.
 To hike to the top, you can hike up Looking Glass Rock Trail.

-The trail is 6.2 miles roundtrip, and strenuous.
+The trail is 6.2 miles round-trip, and strenuous.
 The hike will take you to the top of this famous bald faced mountain, for incredible views of Pisgah National Forest and the Blue Ridge Mountains.

-Hiking Trail in the Blue Ridge Mountains
+Hiking Trails in the Blue Ridge Mountains

-Looking for more great hikes in the Blue Ridge Mountains??
+Looking for more great hikes in the Blue Ridge Mountains?
 There are plenty of them!

 See our Hiking Trails Guides full of great options, guides, photos, and video.